persteenolsen/pso-gatsby-blog-one/src/posts/2026-04-08-python-fastapi-auth-rag-one.md

 A Starter FastAPI + JWT Auth + Retrieval-Augmented Generation (RAG) by Groq LLM + fake embeddings + OpenAPI / Swagger - secured by HTTPS

-A Postgres database was used with the pgvector extension
+A PostgreSQL database was used with the pgvector extension

 During the development process, I used ChatGPT for assisting with code generation and Github Copilot for code inline suggestion